apleroy/p2.visualedgedev.com/README.md

 this process manually.

 5. There is no message letting users know they are not following anyone if their profile of followers is blank.

+6. The HTML validator was successful, but the CSS Validation was invalid on 4 items, all of which are a URL image I found that gives the background a "granular" look.
+To preserve this look I left the errors as is.

+I welcome any feedback and suggestions!

+Thanks,

+Andy